 The layout of the lots takes into consideration the topography and vegetation of the site.
 All lots are in compliance with the UDC.
 Therefore, no variances have been requested.
-Therefore, this criteria has been met.

 10) When the tentative subdivision plan requires an Urban Growth Preliminary Declaration under SRC Chapter 200, the tentative subdivision plan is designed in a manner that ensures that the conditions requiring the construction of on-site infrastructure in the Urban Growth Preliminary Declaration will occur, and, if offsite improvements are required in the Urban Growth Preliminary Declaration, construction of any off-site improvements is assured.

-Findings: The property and development is located inside the Urban Service Area (USA).
+Findings: The property and development are located inside the Urban Service Area (USA).
 However, an Urban Growth Preliminary Declaration is required and has been approved.
 Urban Growth Area Permit (UGA) 17-06 was approved by staff on May 29, 2018.
+As required by code, all requirements of the UGA will be met prior to development or recording of the final plat.

 Therefore, this criterion has been met.